-Once all LED’s and resistors are fitted, re-assemble the radio which is simply a reverse of dis-assembly, taking care when inserting the ribbon cable into the connector on the display panel.
+Once all LED’s and resistors are fitted, re-assemble your TS-2000 which is simply a reverse of dis-assembly, taking care when inserting the ribbon cable into the connector on the display panel.

 Before replacing the front panel, check you have no dust or dirt particles on the inside of the display window.
 If dust/dirt is present clean it using a compressed air canister, such as those for cleaning keyboards.
 If compressed air isn’t available, use a lint free cloth being extremely gentle so as not to scratch the inside surface.

 The VFO tension components are replaced in the following order: Tension spring with the pads facing outwards and the operating lever at the bottom of the radio.
 This is then followed by the spring washer, and then the shakeproof (crinkly) washer followed by the securing nut.
 Tighten the nut just enough to prevent it coming undone when operating the tension lever.